Everything You Need to Know About Brain Stem Function

 Damage to some parts of the brain can be managed, however, brain stem injuries can be very difficult and fatal to your overall health.
 It can even potentially cause permanent damage.

 That’s because the brain stem connects your brain to all other parts of your body.
-Without a brain stem, that connection would be lost and your body can’t function.
+Without a brain stem, that connection would be lost, and your body couldn’t function.

 Injuries to the brain stem can affect your personality and even paralyze you.
 Since this is a very sensitive part of the brain, today’s treatment is limited and very expensive.